-When shutting down an instance, App Engine flexible environment sends a 'STOP' SIGTERM) signal to the app container.
+When shutting down an instance, App Engine flexible environment normally sends a SIGTERM) signal to the app container.
 Your application does not need to respond to this event, but your application can use it to perform any necessary system waits up to 30 seconds for the app to stop and then sends a 'KILL'